Mandolin: Tuning

-Note that the numbers of Hz shown above assume a 440 Hz A, standard in most parts of the western world.
+The numbers of Hz shown above assume a 440 Hz A, standard in most parts of the western world.
 Some players use an A up to 10 Hz above or below a 440, mainly outside the United States.

 Other tunings exist, including cross-tunings, in which the usually doubled string runs are tuned to different pitches.
 Additionally, guitarists may sometimes tune a mandolin to mimic a portion of the intervals on a standard guitar tuning to achieve familiar fretting patterns.

 Mandolin family

 Soprano

 The mandolin is the soprano member of the mandolin family, as the violin is the soprano member of the violin family.
 Like the violin, its scale length is typically about 13 in.
 Modern American mandolins modelled after Gibsons have a longer scale, about 13+7/8 in.
 The strings in each of its double-strung courses are tuned in unison, and the courses use the same tuning as the violin: G3–D4–A4–E5.